IBM/integrity-enforcer/docs/ACM/README_ENABLE_ISHIELD_PROTECTION_ACM_ENV.md

              matchExpressions:
              - {key: environment, operator: In, values:   ["dev"]}
       ```
-      The above `placement rule` configures that Integrity Verifier to be deployed to an ACM managed cluster(s) with tags:
+      The above `placement rule` configures that Integrity Shield to be deployed to an ACM managed cluster(s) with tags:
         - key: `environment`
         - values: `dev`

-      If you would like to use your own tags for selecting ACM managed clusters as target for deploying IV, change the above tags to your own.
+      If you would like to use your own tags for selecting ACM managed clusters as target for deploying IShield, change the above tags to your own.

   3. Enable `policy-integrity` on an ACM managed cluster (GitOps).